 Latex Mattress vs. Spring Mattress

 If you are thinking about purchasing a new mattress, you might be asking yourself what options do I have.
-With all the various types available these days, finding the perfect one that suits your needs might actually be a daunting task.
+With all the types available these days, finding the perfect one that suits your needs might actually be a daunting task.

 Two of the most popular options are the latex and the spring models (also known as innerspring models).
 Keep in mind that these two have very different properties.